How to Implement a Jira Migration (a 2024 Step-by-Step Guide)

 However, if your migration requires more advanced configuration, you need to edit them in this step.

-To access the configuration, head over to “Connections” (from the left menu).
+To access the configuration, click on the “Configure sync” button shown in the image above or head over to “Connections” (from the left menu).

 After that, go to “Sync rules”.